Mike Shula: Jacksonville Jaguars

+Carolina Panthers

 On January 21, 2011, the Carolina Panthers named Shula as their quarterbacks coach.
 In 2011, he helped quarterback Cam Newton earn Associated Press Offensive Rookie of the Year after turning in one of the most prolific rookie seasons in NFL history, passing for 4,051 yards and accounting for 35 total touchdowns.
 In 2012, under Shula's tutelage, Newton improved on his Rookie-of-the-Year quarterback rating from 2011 with an 86.2 mark while rushing for more than 700 yards for a second straight season.
-Newton's 7,920 passing yards in the 2011/12 seasons surpassed the previous mark for a player’s first two seasons held by Peyton Manning.
+Newton's 7,920 passing yards in the 2011/12 seasons surpassed the previous mark for a player's first two seasons held by Peyton Manning.

 On January 18, 2013, the Panthers named Shula their offensive coordinator replacing Rob Chudzinski, who had been hired as the Cleveland Browns' head coach.
 Shula was named Offensive Coordinator of the Year by Pro Football Focus during the 2015 NFL season.

 In the 2015 season, Newton won the NFL MVP award, and the Panthers reached Super Bowl 50 on February 7, 2016.
 The Panthers fell to the Denver Broncos by a score of 24–10.

 On January 9, 2018, following the Panthers' wild-card playoff loss to the New Orleans Saints, he was released by the Panthers.

+New York Giants

 On February 13, 2018, Shula was hired by the New York Giants as quarterbacks coach and offensive coordinator.

+Denver Broncos

 On January 28, 2020, Shula was hired by the Denver Broncos as quarterbacks coach and working again with offensive coordinator Pat Shurmur.

+Buffalo Bills

+On March 15, 2022, Shula was hired by Buffalo Bills as senior offensive assistant.

+On March 6, 2024, Shula was not retained by the Buffalo Bills.

+South Carolina

+On March 20, 2024, Shula was hired by South Carolina as an offensive analyst, and was promoted on December 17, 2024 to offensive coordinator following Appalachian State's hiring of Dowell Loggains as head coach.
+On November 2, 2025, Shula was fired following a 3–6 start and the offense failing to surpass 350 total yards in any of their games.